trisha2004/Set-Covering-Problem/README.md

 ## 🙌 Acknowledgments

-Developed by Trisha Reddy and Amrita Pochiraju as part of academic coursework.
+Developed by Trisha Reddy as part of academic coursework.

 ---